 West Palm Beach is the place where the rich, retired Americans live.
 One mansion, or rather small castle, after the other lines the streets.
 The hedges are cut with such a precision, the gardens are all neatly planned and decorated and the streets are full of the latest version of the Ferrari, Bentley and Aston Martin.
 This is definitely a Florida tourist attraction.

 Just imagine living in a house like this…:)!

 The beach is not as wide as in its more southern neighbors, but still a less crowded natural beauty.
 A stop and some dreamy pictures at the at the clock tower at the end of Worth Avenue is a must.

-Sunday brunch turned out to be a very popular concept also among the older generation.
+Yet another one of the great Florida tourist attractions – Sunday brunch turned out to be a very popular concept also among the older generation.
 Nick & Johnnies, the brunch place we had on our radar, turned out to be full of well dressed gents and botox ladies with jewelry worth a fortune.
 Miles apart from the retired crowd we met in Key West :)!